jfpatrick/pyqt-tutorial/docs/source/fast/90-advanced-xml.rst

 In turn, this line tells ``pyqt5ac`` to look for instructions into the ``pyqt5ac.yml`` file, hosted in the same directory.

-To know more about how to modify or deubg such file, please refer to the `pyqt5ac documentation <https://github.com/addisonElliott/pyqt5ac>`_.
+To know more about how to modify or debug such file, please refer to the `pyqt5ac documentation <https://github.com/addisonElliott/pyqt5ac>`_.